RonaldBXu/fritter-backend/README.md

 **Throws**

+- `400` if `reflectionId` is empty
-- `403` if the user is not logged in
+- `403` if the user is not logged in or if this reflection is not associated with the currently logged in user
+- `404` if the reflection is not found